MPUSP/snakemake-ms-proteomics/README.md

 ### Snakemake

-Step 1: Install snakemake with `micromamba` (or any another `conda` flavor).
+Step 1: Install snakemake with `conda`, `mamba`, `micromamba` (or any another `conda` flavor).
 This step generates a new conda environment called `snakemake-ms-proteomics`, which will be used for all further installations.

 ```
-micromamba create -c conda-forge -c bioconda -n snakemake-ms-proteomics snakemake
+conda create -c conda-forge -c bioconda -n snakemake-ms-proteomics snakemake
 ```

 Step 2: Activate conda environment with snakemake

 ```
-source /path/to/micromamba/bin/activate
+source /path/to/conda/bin/activate
 conda activate snakemake-ms-proteomics
 ```